 In this stage your organization’s finalized design is given to the developer and applied to the website.
 The color palate and other design elements are translated into code and laid onto your website.
 As you are entering your content you will notice the look and feel of your site shifting and changing as you work, until it matches the visual designs you chose.

 The soft-launch occurs once the site is complete.
-Once all programming and content entry is done our team, in conjunction with yours, combs through the site for errors, checks that all functionality (email submission forms, slideshows, etc) are operating properly and do any final browser testing before the official public launch of the website.
+Once all programming and content entry is done our team, in conjunction with yours, combs through the site for errors, checks that all functionality (email submission forms, slideshows, etc) are operating properly and do any final browser testing.
 This is your chance to send the site out to a close circle of peers to get feedback and make final small tweaks before you publicly launch and show your new site to the world.
 The length of this testing period can be variable depending on the depth of functionality and deadline needs for your website.
 We can take an afternoon or a week to review and test a site.
 Once this review is complete we ready to launch the site.

 The launch process can consist of simply pointing your domain name, or URL (for example our domain name/URL is www.designaction.org) to your hosting company’s server.
 Or it may also entail moving your site files.
 Domain or DNS changes can sometimes take up to 48 hours to propagate across the entire internet.
 Once the site is live, we will do a review of the site, repair any broken links that may have resulted from moving the files and make sure everything is in working order.
 Sometimes the launch process is completely quick and painless.
 Occasionally issues come up.
 For this reason we ask that your point person be available for any last minute questions and consultation on launch day.

 Your website and the CMS that powers it are living, ever-evolving beings.
 Like any living thing they need to be taken care of.
 WordPress developers are constantly working to maintain and improve the core of this open source Content Management System to keep it functioning well and secure it against would be attackers and spammers.
 Therefore, system updates occur on a regular basis and should be implemented.
 Changes to the system can sometimes result incompatibilities with third party software installed on your site, such as plugins.
-For this reason we recommend that you do not run automatic updates to your live site, but rather you have a WP professional run the updates on your site at least every few months.
+For this reason we recommend that you do not run automatic updates to your live site, but rather you have a WordPress professional run the updates on your site in a testing environment before making them live.
 We offer a range of continuing support options for on going maintenance.
 Examples of these support contracts will be included in your estimate.
 Contracting with us on an ongoing basis means we’ll perform system updates on your website monthly, thus keeping it up-to-date and secure.
 For support on an ad hock basis please contact us to provide updates to your CMS regularly.
 Often a CMS update will take only a short amount of time to perform if done regularly.
 Frequent updates are often your best defense against attacks on your site.
 So it pays to stay on top of them.